jbyri/cisco-dash/src/app/components/README.md

 component below.
 This is not a technical design document, just an easy to understand reference as to what the components are.

+## Abstract Components
+These are shared abstracts that can be extended (TypeScript inheritance)

 ## Routed Components
 These are the top level `pages` that handle a route behavior.